Rough seas forecast for China's fast-growing cruise industry

-HONG KONG (Reuters) - China has steamed into the cruise industry with new terminals - along with big plans for more facilities and a luxury ship - to bring more foreign tourists ashore and capitalize on domestic travelers wanting to sail the high seas.
+HONG KONG, Aug 15 (Reuters) - China has steamed into the cruise industry with new terminals - along with big plans for more facilities and a luxury ship - to bring more foreign tourists ashore and capitalise on domestic travellers wanting to sail the high seas.

 “The government, the local authorities, need to support the cruise lines in exercising international practice here,” said Liu Zinan, the chairman in Shanghai of Florida-based cruise operator Royal Caribbean International.